Why Your First Improv Class Shouldn’t Be Scary

 Mistakes Are Welcome

 In most areas of adult life, mistakes feel risky.
 At work, you want the right answer.
-In social situations, you want to say the perfect thing.
+In social situations, you want to say the perfect thing, and in public speaking situations you want someone to pull the fire alarm.

 Improv flips that script.